 When relocating an existing fire hydrant or having a new hydrant installed it requires extreme precision and expertise.
 The DEP has a detailed set of rules and regulations that the contractor must follow under the supervision of a DEP inspector.
-Along with these regulations, there is a process that all property owners must follow before receiving a formal approval from DEP.
+Along with these regulations, there is a process that all property owners must follow before receiving formal approval from DEP.

-When a new hydrant is installed a portion of the NYC water main is removed to prepare for a new connection feeding the fire hydrant.
+When a new hydrant is installed, a portion of the NYC water main is removed to prepare for a new connection feeding the residential fire hydrant.
 When a section of the city water main is removed a tee (AKA three-way connection) is installed for the new section of piping that will feed water to your new hydrant.

 The new hydrant is installed above a drain base and stone which serves as a form of drainage when the hydrant is closed.
 Once the hydrant is closed all of the water on the inside is drained to avoid it from freezing over the winter months.

-In this case the hydrant control valve is closed and the contractor will excavate from this point, down the sidewalk to the location of the new hydrant.
-These details may vary pending the steps included in the DEP approved paperwork.Once the new hydrant is installed the installation of the fenders and final restoration of the concrete are completed and inspected by DEP.
+In this case, the hydrant control valve is closed and the hydrant installation contractor will excavate from this point, down the sidewalk to the location of the new hydrant.
+These details may vary pending the steps included in the DEP approved paperwork.
+Upon installation, the DEP completes and inspects the fenders and final restoration of the concrete.